-2.105.4 List of References for Tubulointerstitial diseases (SMQ)
+2.107.4 List of References for Tubulointerstitial diseases (SMQ)

 - Harrison's Principles of Internal Medicine: Chapter 285.
 Tubulointerstitial Diseases of the Kidney - Merck Manual for Health Care Professionals: Tubulointerstitial Diseases - Current Diagnosis & Treatment: Nephrology & Hypertension: Chapter 36.
-Acute Tubulointerstitial Nephritis - Current Diagnosis & Treatment: Nephrology & Hypertension: Chapter 37.
-Chronic Tubulointerstitial Nephritis - Coltran RS, Rennke H, and Kumar V.: Robbins Basic Pathology.
+Acute Tubulointerstitial Nephritis

+- Current Diagnosis & Treatment: Nephrology & Hypertension: Chapter 37.
+Chronic Tubulointerstitial Nephritis - Coltran RS, Rennke H, and Kumar V. : Robbins Basic Pathology.
 7th ed.
 Philadelphia: Saunders, 2003.
 Chapter 14:526-527.

-2.106 Tumour lysis syndrome (SMQ)
+2.108 Tumour lysis syndrome (SMQ)

 - Tumor lysis syndrome (TLS): caused by release of tumor cell contents either from spontaneous cell lysis or in response to therapy

 - Characteristic findings:

 - Hyperuricemia

 - Hyperkalemia

 - Hyperphosphatemia

 - Hypocalcemia

 - Can lead to downstream effects:

 - Renal insufficiency

 - Cardiac arrhythmia

 - Seizures

 - Death (due to multiorgan failure)

 - Dying cells also release cytokines which may cause a systemic inflammatory response syndrome and multiorgan failure

 - Occurs most frequently in patients with high grade non-Hodgkin lymphoma and acute leukemia

 - Other tumors can also be implicated

 - Patients at highest risk having pre-existing:

 - Chronic renal insufficiency

 - Oliguria

 - Dehydration

 - Hypotension

 - Acidic urine

 - Management of TLS is directed toward, the metabolic and renal complications through supportive care

 - Distinction between "laboratory" TLS and "clinical" TLS

 - "Laboratory" TLS requires two or more of the following abnormalities within 3 days before and 7 days after starting therapy:

 - Hyperuricemia

-- Hyperkalemia
+- o Hyperkalemia

 - Hyperphosphatemia

 - Hypocalcemia

 - "Clinical" TLS occurs when "laboratory" TLS has been established and is also accompanied by:

 - Increased creatinine level

 - Seizures

-- o Cardiac dysrhythmia, or
+- Cardiac dysrhythmia, or

-- Death
+- o Death

 - Renal injury in TLS is an important aspect of the disorder

 - Occurs when calcium phosphate, xanthine and uric acid precipitate in renal tubules leading to obstruction and inflammation

-- Included: - The "diagnostic" term for TLS i.e., PT Tumour lysis syndrome - Terms for the metabolic conditions that are manifestations of TLS (e.g., PT Hyperuricaemia, PT Hypocalcaemia) - Terms for investigation results that represent the metabolic manifestations of TLS (e.g., PT Blood uric acid increased, PT Blood calcium decreased) - Terms for the renal manifestations of TLS, since these are so significantly connected to the other metabolic manifestations and are highly characteristic of the syndrome (e.g., PT Acute kidney injury) - Terms for the investigation results corresponding to the renal manifestations of TLS (e.g., PT Blood creatinine increased)

-- Terms for the underlying etiologies and precipitating factors for TLS (e.g., PT Burkitt's lymphoma, PT Chemotherapy) - Terms for "downstream" clinical effects of the metabolic manifestations of TLS (e.g., PT Seizure; PT Arrhythmia)
+- Included: - The "diagnostic" term for TLS - Terms for the metabolic conditions that are manifestations of TLS - Terms for investigation results that represent the metabolic manifestations of TLS - Terms for the renal manifestations of TLS, since these are so significantly connected to the other metabolic manifestations and are highly characteristic of the syndrome - Terms for the investigation results corresponding to the renal manifestations of TLS - Excluded: - Terms for the underlying etiologies and precipitating factors for TLS - Terms for "downstream" clinical effects of the metabolic manifestations of TLS such as seizures or arrhythmias